gruntwork-io/cloud-nuke/README.md

 `--region` and `--exclude-region` flags cannot be specified together i.e. they are mutually exclusive.

-Excluding regions is available only with `cloud-nuke aws`, not with `cloud-nuke defaults-aws`.
+Excluding regions is available within both `cloud-nuke aws` and with `cloud-nuke defaults-aws`.

 ### Excluding Resources by Age